CALL 24-Hour Helpline: (410) 997-2272

-The Our Voice Project is comprised of nine peer-lead educational and wellness programs that are based in trauma-informed peer support and self-advocacy.
+The Our Voice Project is comprised of eight peer-lead educational and wellness programs that are based in trauma-informed peer support and self-advocacy.
 The programs are not intended to replace or to be a substitute for counseling.

 For more information email Vanita Leatherwood, Director of Community Engagement, at email@example.com or call (410) 997-0304.

 The Our Voice Advisory Council is HopeWorks’ organizing mechanism for survivors to build community, share insights and provide feedback on issues such as current events, and agency services or programs.
 Sub-committees include Legislative Advocacy and Outreach to Faith Communities.
 Meetings are quarterly, held in the months of July, October, January, and April.

 Survivor Support Group for Learning & Self-Care

 Survivors are invited to attend Preservation Circle.
 Through engaging and creative activities, we cultivate continued courage, self-compassion, connection, learning and self-directed advocacy.
 Events and topics vary.
 Past events have included workshops about emotional abuse, the trauma effects of trauma on the body and arts-based stress relief.
 Meets on the second Saturday of the month (September to May) 10am to noon.

 During one-on-one sessions called Poetry N2 Wellness, survivors who are out of crisis, can learn and practice wellness and healing techniques.
 Sessions include development of self-care practices and mindfulness tools, as well as creative activities such as expressive journaling, visual journaling, and mixed-media arts.
 No prior art or writing experience is needed.
 Call to schedule an appointment for an entrance interview.